exceptionSPG/shivagyawali.com.np/src/content/posts/2024-01-26-step-by-step-guide-to-integrate-template-on-codeigniter-project.md

      $this->load->view('index.html');
    }
    ```
-4. Now visit your site: http://localhost/codeigniter-starter.
-You will see your template being shown on instead of codeigniter welcome page.
+4. Now visit your site: **http://localhost/codeigniter-starter.** You will see your template being shown on instead of codeigniter welcome page.

    ![Codeigniter loading template](/assets/codeigniter-template-load.png "Boom: Our template is loaded under codeigniter")
 5. Now we have to refactor our code, so that we can separate our common part from the template.

    Since, our header and footer part is common to all the pages, we can paste them in separate file, which we can reuse in all of our pages.

-   1. Create include directory inside application/views/ on vscode
+   1. Create include directory inside **application/views/ on vscode**
-   2. Create files: header.php, and footer.php
+   2. Create files: **header.php, and footer.php**
-   3. On views/index.html:
+   3. Copy below code, and paste in respective file from **views/index.html:**

       **header.php**